509 (Citalopram 40 mg)

 Pill imprint 509 has been identified as Citalopram hydrobromide 40 mg.

-Citalopram is used in the treatment of anxiety and stress; depression; bipolar disorder; vulvodynia; body dysmorphic disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Citalopram is used in the treatment of anxiety and stress; depression; borderline personality disorder; bipolar disorder; agitation (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
 Risk cannot be ruled out during pregnancy.
-Citalopram 40 mg is not subject to the Controlled Substances Act.
+Citalopram 40 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 40 mg